apiaryio/dredd/README.md

 [![NPM](https://nodei.co/npm/dredd.png)](https://nodei.co/npm/dredd/)

 Dredd is a command-line tool for validating API documentation written in [API Blueprint][] format against its backend implementation.
 With Dredd you can easily plug your API documentation into the Continous Integration system like [Travis CI][] or [Jenkins][] and have API documentation up-to-date, all the time.
-Dredd uses the [Gavel][] for judging if a particular API response is valid or if is not.
+Dredd uses the [Gavel][] for judging if a particular API response is valid or if it isn't.
 If you are curious about how decisions are made, please refer to Gavel's [behavior specification][].

 ![Dredd API Blueprint testing tool](https://raw.github.com/apiaryio/dredd/master/img/Dredd.png)